xtendo-org/saha/README.md

-Saha is a static website generation and serving tool originally developed to serve the Haskell-KR (<https://haskell.kr/>) website.
+Saha is a static website generation and serving tool.
 Questions, bug reports, and opinions are welcome.

+## Features

+- **Compact**: You only wanted to set up some static website, but they ask you to install the whole Ruby/Node/etc. tool chain that occupies hundreds of megabytes and takes forever to install.
+Saha is under two megabytes of a single binary executable.
+- **Cool URIs**: Concise, meaningful, and maintainable.
+[W3C has been giving you the idea of what good URIs look like](http://www.w3.org/Provider/Style/URI.html) since decades ago.
+- **Correct HTTP headers**: (content charset, Last-Modified and If-Modified-Since, etc.)
+- **High performance**: Thanks to [Warp](http://www.aosabook.org/en/posa/warp.html).
+- Written in **Haskell**.

 ## Install